DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 };
 ```

-Another piece of information that the amplification shader will use is the cube geometry.
+Another piece of information that the amplification shader will use is the cube geometry, which is provided through another constant buffer.
-The shader only needs the radius of the circumscribed sphere, which it will use for frustum culling.
+The shader only needs the radius of the circumscribed sphere, which it will use for frustum culling:

 ```hlsl
 cbuffer CubeData